 How can Recruitment Agencies get ready for the next hurdle – IR35?

 Whatever the “new normal” turns out to be, IR35 is definitely in the mix; and once again it’s just around the corner.
 Hirers will carry tax liabilities for IR35 through the supply chain.
 They will demand real-time visibility of the engagement types and compliance processes used by recruitment agencies, umbrella companies and contractors below them.
 Agencies will need to demonstrate that clients’ that IR35 status determinations and approved process will be shared and adhered to throughout the supply chain, despite large numbers or fast churn.
 Shared systems with the capability to flag contractors’ IR35 status and even prove “gross to net” payments to candidates caught by IR35 will engender confidence.

 Howard Hughes is CEO & Founder of ENGAGE Technology Partners.

-To learn more about how ENGAGE can help with IR35, please click here
+To learn more about how ENGAGE can help with IR35 for contingent working, please click here